moiseevigor/moiseevigor.github.io/_appendices/2026-05-05-geometry-of-seeing-A5-sr-exponential.md

 on the same manifold.
 The interactive figures borrow the geodesic-family visualisation directly from the
 <a href="https://moiseevigor.github.io/elliptic/examples/dubins-visual-cortex/">elliptic
-project's Dubins–visual-cortex example</a>; the Maxwell-pair and conjugate- locus figures formalise what that figure was already showing.
+project's Dubins–visual-cortex example</a>; the Maxwell-pair and
+conjugate-locus figures formalise what that figure was already showing.

 </div>